 People who suffer from chronic back pain are frequently in need of failed back surgeries treatment.
 Here at Atlantic Coast Physical Medicine we offer failed back surgery treatment and therapies to address the ongoing set of symptoms the surgery was meant to alleviate such as chronic leg pain, chronic back pain, joint instability, and muscle weakness.

-Because back surgery is often a last resort in the treatment of chronic back pain, failed back surgery can be a devastating condition.
-At Atlantic coast Physical Medicine, we understand this and seek to provide our patients pain management techniques that are natural, non-invasive, and drug free.
+Because back surgery is often the last resort in the treatment of chronic back pain, failed back surgery can be a devastating condition.
+At Atlantic coast Physical Medicine, we understand this and seek to provide our patients with pain management techniques that are natural, non-invasive, and drug-free.

-Here in Summerville, SC, chronic pain management, is managed by the medical professionals at Atlantic Coast Physical Medicine, who work within physical medicine disciplines to create a customized treatment plan.
+Here in Summerville & Mount Pleasant, SC, chronic pain management, is managed by the medical professionals at Atlantic Coast Physical Medicine, who work within physical medicine disciplines to create a customized treatment plan.

 Utilizing rehabilitation therapy and other medical treatments, we strive to alleviate the pain and symptoms of failed back surgery.
-In addition to treating chronic pain, these treatments are known to be useful for many other conditions as well, and can help patients achieve optimal wellness.
+In addition to treating chronic pain, these treatments are known to be useful for many other conditions as well.
+It can help patients achieve optimal wellness.

 Here are some common statements we've heard from our patients: